The galaxy-galaxy strong lensing cross section and the internal distribution of matter in {\Lambda}CDM substructure: Cluster sample

 In this section, we summarize the relevant properties of the five lensing clusters studied here.
 Four are lensing selected clusters that are part of the HFF program, and which were shown in M20 to be over-efficient GGSL lenses, while one of the clusters, PSZ1 G311.65-18.48, is from the ESA Planck catalog of Sunyaev-Zeldovich (SZ) selected clusters \citep{planckcollaborationPlanck2013Results2014}, and was shown in \cite{meneghettiProbabilityGalaxygalaxyStrong2022} to also be an over-efficient GGSL lens \citep[see also][]{meneghettiPersistentExcessGalaxygalaxy2023}, even though it was selected using completely different criteria from the HFF clusters.

 The mass maps obtained from lensing observations that we use in this study are derived from \texttt{LENSTOOL}, a publicly available lens inversion code \citep{kneibHubbleSpaceTelescope1996, julloBayesianApproachStrong2007, julloMultiscaleClusterLens2009}.
 For each cluster, \texttt{LENSTOOL} returns parameter values for the mass distribution that offer the best fit between the shapes, positions and brightness of the observed multiple images with those predicted by the model.
 The optimized result is a projected mass map that is fully described by parameters that partition the mass into the large-scale cluster halos and the smaller-scale galaxy components.
-The \texttt{LENSTOOL} models assume dPIE profiles (see Sec.~\ref{subsec:parametric_models} below) and are publicly available for the four HFF clusters.\footnote{\url{https://archive.stsci.edu/prepds/frontier/lensmodels/}} The details of the reconstructions themselves can be found in \cite{johnsonLensModelsMagnification2014}, \cite{mahlerStronglensingAnalysisA27442018}, \cite{bergaminiEnhancedClusterLensing2019}, \cite{bergaminiNewHighprecisionStrong2021}, \cite{pignataroStrongLensingModel2021}, \cite{meneghettiProbabilityGalaxygalaxyStrong2022}, and M20sup.
+The \texttt{LENSTOOL} models assume dPIE profiles (see Sec.~\ref{subsec:parametric_models} below) and are publicly available for the four HFF clusters.\footnote{\url{https://archive.stsci.edu/prepds/frontier/lensmodels/}} The details of the reconstructions themselves can be found in \cite{johnsonLensModelsMagnification2014}, \cite{mahlerStronglensingAnalysisA27442018}, \cite{bergaminiEnhancedClusterLensing2019}, \cite{bergaminiNewHighprecisionStrong2021}, \cite{pignataroStrongLensingModel2021}, \cite{meneghettiProbabilityGalaxygalaxyStrong2022}, and the supplementary materials of M20 (henceforth, M20sup).
 In order to reduce the number of free parameters when performing fits to dPIE profiles, \texttt{LENSTOOL} employs luminosity scaling relations for certain parameters of the small scale cluster components (see Sec.~\ref{subsec:parametric_models}).
 In the paragraphs that follow we describe each of the clusters analyzed in this work.
 Table~\ref{tab:cluster_info} summarizes their pertinent properties.
+Abell S1063 (AS1063), located at $z=0.348$, was first identified by \cite{abellCatalogRichClusters1989} and was observed as part of HFF as well as the Cluster Lensing And Supernova survey with Hubble program \citep[CLASH,][]{postmanCLUSTERLENSINGSUPERNOVA2012}CLASH.
+It was further observed as a CLASH-VLT target \citep{rosatiCLASHVLTVIMOSLarge2014}, and is a year three target of the Beyond Ultra-deep Frontier Fields And Legacy Observations survey \citep[BUFFALO,][]{steinhardtBUFFALOHSTSurvey2020}.
+AS1063 stands out for its high X-ray luminosity, which suggests that it is going through a major merging event \citep[][and references therein]{gomezOPTICALXRAYOBSERVATIONS2012}.
+The cluster has also been studied in the radio \citep{rahamanXrayRadioStudy2021} and optical \citep[][and references therein]{beauchesneNewStepForward2023} bands, as well as via weak lensing \citep{gruenWeakLensingAnalysis2013}. \cite{williamsonSUNYAEVZELDOVICHSELECTEDSAMPLE2011} estimate the SZ derived mass to be $M_{200}=(2.90\pm1.33)\times10^{15}\ M_\odot\ h^{-1}$.
+The mass models obtained consist of 227 potentials, three of which were high mass ($>5\times10^{12}\ M_\odot$) and another two that were also optimized outside of the scaling relations.